ConnorForan/UNO/README.md

-Text-Based Implementation of "UNO" Card Game
-Runnable via command line
+Text-Based Implementation of "UNO" Card Game.
+Runnable via command line.

 Created as part of a group project in my Object Oriented Programming class during my 4th year at Dalhousie University.
 Group members were Abdul S. AlHajji and Ye Liang.

 Original Project Readme follows:

+---

------------COMPILING THE PROGRAM-----------
+---------COMPILING THE PROGRAM---------

 A makefile is included, so the program can be compiled by using the 'make' command.
 After compiling, the game can be run with the command './unogame'